This post was last updated on January 4th, 2020 at 10:15 pm

 Wrapping It Up

 I love attending Affiliate Summit.
 It’s one of my favorite conferences.
 I’ve learned so much and have met so many interesting people from around the world.
-Affiliate Summit is held twice a year, one on the West coast and one on the East coast.
+Affiliate Summit is a few times a year.
 Tickets are on sale now for the next Summit.

 If you have any question let me know, I’d love to hear your feedback.